Edge-Intelligence-Lab/ChatDKU/chatdku/chatdku/core/README.md

 - Recall@k and similar metrics measure retrieval coverage but do not penalize irrelevant retrieval.
 This can result in high scores even if much of the retrieved context is irrelevant.
 - BLEU and ROUGE are unsuitable for assessing retrieval quality because they only compare generated answers to reference outputs.

-Context precision is critical for evaluating the quality of retrieval in RAG systems, ensuring the retrieved context is useful for downstream generation.
+Context precision is critical for evaluating the quality of retrieval, ensuring the retrieved context is useful for downstream generation.

 ---